The Moro Spanish Film Festival 2022

 These are the five films, we think you shouldn’t miss from this year's program:

 The film follows a Spanish teacher and her student whose online connection takes on far more importance than either could have anticipated.
 For his 45th birthday, wealthy Californian Adam (Duplass) receives a surprise gift from his choreographer partner: 100 weekly Spanish lessons with Cariño (Morales), a vivacious expat who teaches virtually from her home in Costa Rica.
-Directed by actress Natalie Morales (park and recreation) and written in collaboration with Mark Duplass.
-This film that premiered at the Berlin Film Festival is an exploration of friendship and connection.
+Directed by actress Natalie Morales (parks and recreation) and written in collaboration with Mark Duplass.
+This film, that premiered at the Berlin Film Festival is an exploration of friendship and connection.

-Three men and a woman, all of them dentists, travel to the Mayan Riviera to assist to a congress.
+Three men and a woman, all of them dentists, travel to the Mayan Riviera to assist a congress.
 Each of them is running from their own painful story.
-So, when they escape to a small nearby paradise island where they can party with privacy, the harmony between the four breaks into a journey jealousy and destruction.
-Directed by Carlos Cuarón (Alfonso Cuarón brother) writer of the popular film 'Y Tu Mama También', this film is a dramedy reflecting on the relationships between collages and the roll of ego within friendship.
+So, when they escape to a small nearby paradise island where they can party with privacy, the harmony between the four breaks into a journey of jealousy and destruction.
+Directed by Carlos Cuarón (Alfonso Cuarón's brother) writer of the popular film Y Tu Mama También, this film is a dramedy reflecting on the relationships between colleagues and the role of ego within friendship.